 The Book of Mormon tells about three groups of people the Lord led to the Americas.
 The beginning of the Book of Mormon tells of one of these groups.
 We learn about the other two groups later.

 - Why were some ancient records written on metal plates?
 (Take a piece of paper, tear it, and pour a little water on it.)
-Paper can easily be damaged, and it decomposes and disintegrates over time.
-Some ancient historians used metal if they wanted a record to endure for a long period of time.
+Explain that during ancient times, the people used other materials than paper for written communications, but those materials could also be easily damaged and could decompose and disintegrates over time.
+Some ancient historians used metal if they had an important message that they wanted to endure for a long period of time.

 Have the children find the date on the bottom right hand side of the first page of “The First Book of Nephi.”
 Explain that this date tells the approximate time period the events on that page occurred.
 Have them flip through other pages so that they will see that the date is on the bottom of each page.
 Explain that B.C. means before Christ’s birth.

 In the “First Book of Nephi” we learn that Nephi’s father was a prophet.
 When Nephi was a youth, his father Lehi was commanded of the Lord to take his family and leave the city Jerusalem.